ByteWelder/DroneCrafting/source/3_Legal/Europe.md

 Below are the rules you must adhere to when operating a drone for civil use in the European Union.
 Please take into account that local restrictions also apply on top of these rules.

-This documentation is focused on the new guidelines that will come into effect in July 2020.
+This documentation is focused on the new guidelines that will come into effect on January 1st of 2021.
 The author(s) take no liability for the statements below.
 Please act responsibly and and lawfully.

 An outline from the rules and regulation can be found [here](https://www.easa.europa.eu/sites/default/files/dfu/217307_EASA_DRONE_POSTER_2018%20final.pdf).